Modern Swift Formatter API: Deep Dive and Customization Guide

 }

-In this approach, data format conversion is completed within a single class.
+The data conversion is completed within a single class.

-The new API fully reflects Swift’s characteristics as a protocol-oriented language, using two protocols (FormatStyle, ParseStrategy) to define implementations for formatting data and converting from formatted data, respectively.
+The modern API reflects Swift’s protocol-oriented nature, using two protocols (FormatStyle and ParseStrategy) to define the formatting and parsing directions separately.

 FormatStyle